mickaelbeaudry/Drupoid/README.md

 matches the Drupal path, eg http://example.com/mobile-post

 The Glass version adds a new voice command and activity to take a picture and then allows you to share it to your site.
-Default command is "drupalglass".
+Default command is "Drupal Glass".
 You need to change the configuration in Config.java so we can post to your site.
 In future versions, we'll add authentication, but this is a little hairy to add right now in non-official glassware.